OfficeDev/office-js-docs-pr/docs/testing/debug-with-vs-extension.md

 These instructions assume you have experience using the command line, understand basic JavaScript, and have created an Office Add-in project before using the Yo Office generator.
 If you haven't done this before, consider visiting one of our tutorials, like this [Excel Office Add-in tutorial](../tutorials/excel-tutorial.md).

+1. The first step depends on the project and how it was created.

-1. If you need to create an add-in project to experiment with debugging in Visual Studio Code, [use the Yo Office generator to create one](../quickstarts/excel-quickstart-jquery.md?tabs=yeomangenerator).
-Follow the prompts within the command line to set up your project.
-You can choose any language or type of project to suit your needs.
-If you want to debug an existing project, skip to the next step.
+   - If you want to create a project to experiment with debugging in Visual Studio Code, use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office).
+You can use any one of our quick start guides, such as the [Outlook add-in quickstart](../quickstarts/outlook-quickstart.md), in order to do this.
+   - If you want to debug an existing project that was created with Yo Office, skip to the next step.
+   - If you want to debug an existing project that was not created with Yo Office, carry out the procedure in the [Appendix](#appendix) and then return to the next step of this procedure.

-1. Open VS Code *as an administrator* and open your project in it.
+1. Open VS Code and open your project in it.

 1. Within VS Code, select **Ctrl+Shift+X** to open the Extensions bar.
 Search for the "Microsoft Office Add-in Debugger" extension and install it.

-1. Next, choose  **View > Run** or enter **Ctrl+Shift+D** to switch to debug view.
+1. Choose  **View > Run** or enter **Ctrl+Shift+D** to switch to debug view.

 1. From the **RUN AND DEBUG** options, choose the Edge Legacy option for your host application, such as **Excel Desktop (Edge Legacy)**.
 Select **F5** or choose **Run > Start Debugging** from the menu to begin debugging.
 This action automatically launches a local server in a Node window to host your add-in and then automatically opens the host application, such as Excel or Word.
 This may take several seconds.